rootbeerking/Tilengine/docs/sprites.md

 * right image: pivot at 0.5, 1.0

 ## Moving around
-To move the sprite to a different location, call the \ref TLN_SetSpritePosition, passing the sprite index, and the x,y coordinates.
+To move a sprite to a different location, call the \ref TLN_SetSpritePosition, passing the sprite index, and the x,y coordinates.
 These values are absolute screen coordinates.
 For example to move sprite 3 to 160,120:
 ```c
 TLN_SetSpritePosition (3, 160,120);
 ```